FozzyC/DeleteSource/readme.md

 ## Getting Started

-Open plugin manmager and add the plugin folder.
+Open plugin manager and add the plugin folder from this repository.
-In the export window add the Export and Remove Source Post-Process action Click the checkbox to enable the removal of source files.
+In the export window add the "Export and Remove Source" Post-Process action Click the checkbox to enable the removal of source files.
 Note that source files are not moved to trash, so cannot be recovered.

-Don't forget to syncronize your lightroom catalog afterwards.
+Don't forget to syncronize your lightroom catalog afterwards so removed files are cleared from catalog.